 Community Outreach & Engagement,

-Shatayah holds a Master's in Public Health and loves being of service to others and believes that through advocacy and education communities can become empowered.
+Shatayah holds a Master's in Public Health with a concentration in Community Health Promotion.
+She loves being of service to others and believes that through advocacy and education communities can become empowered.
 Her experience working with Alzheimer's and Dementia patients has encouraged her to learn more about The Americans with Disabilities Act (ADA) defines a person with a disability as a person who has a physical or mental impairment that substantially limits one or more major life activity.
 This includes people who have a record of such an impairment, even if they do not currently have a disability.
 It also includes people who do not have a disability but are regarded as having a disability.
 The ADA also makes it unlawful to discriminate against a person based on that person’s association with a person with a disability.
 More such as Tourette Syndrome, Autism Spectrum Disorder, Microcephaly, and Fetal Alcohol Syndrome.
 Working with patients who have disabilities is the most enriching work that she has done thus far.
 She was led to Moms In Motion to continue that work and decrease barriers to healthcare for persons with disabilities.
-She is excited to gain new skills and learn from the Moms In Motion Community.
+Since starting with the company in March of 2022, she has worked as a A Medicaid-enrolled provider who supports eligible people, and sometimes their families, in properly using consumer-directed services.
+More and a Senior Service Facilitator.
+She is excited to continue to gain new skills and learn from the Moms In Motion Community.